Overview

 Click the tab for instructions for each method.
 You can choose to add all three.

-Check your spam folders if you don’t see it appear.
+Check your spam folder if you don’t see it in your inbox.

 Logging In

-After you have added the Verification Method and enabled the 2-Step Verification, each time you log in, you are prompted to enter a unique verification code.
+After you have added the Verification Method, each time you log in, you are prompted to enter a unique verification code.

 If you have only one method, the code will be sent directly to it.